scnr/book/src/how-to/optimize-scans.md

   limited amount of times.
   * `--scope-auto-redundant` -- Default is `10`.

-## Increase the amount of browser workers
+## Adjust the amount of browser workers

 SCNR uses real browsers to support technologies such as HTML5, AJAX and DOM manipulation and perform deep analysis of client-side code.